zest/base.resolver/README.md

 > The `base.resolver` component provides inversion of control and dependency injection api for running of SOUL
 > infrastructure components.
 Using resolver, you set up a simple configuration and tell resolver which components you
 > want to load.
 Each component registers itself with resolver, so other components can use its functions.
 Components
-> can be maintained as NPM packages so they can be dropped in to other soul integrations
+> can be maintained as NPM packages so they can be dropped in to other soul integrations.
+Simple components can also
+> just be a file that can be `require`d from node.
+(A javascript file or even a JSON file)

 ## Component Structure

 For components to be compatible with the resolver, it should export a one of the following:

- 1. When a component exports an **object**, the value itself is used to resolve the component
- 2. When a component exports a **function**, the function acts like a factory function for creation of the component.
+ 1. When a component exports a **function**, the function acts like a factory function for creation of the component.
     The function can either return the component itself, or a **Promise** object that gets resolved with the component once the component is finished loading.
 The arguments for the function are injected dynamically by the **resolver**.
 For dependency injection to work, the argument name and the dependency name must be same.
- 3. When the component exports is an **array**, the angular style dependency injection mechanism is used.
+ 2. When the component exports an **array with the last element of type function and other elements of type string**, the angular style dependency injection mechanism is used.
 The last element of the array must always be a factory function whereas, the other arguments are dependency name strings.
+The dependency name strings can be prepended with a **`?`** specifying that an injection for that dependency is optional (meaning that, the component should work fine even if this dependency is not registered).
 This factory function will be called with the parameters injected for each of the dependency names in the same sequence.
+ 3. When a component exports **anything other than the above mentioned structures**, the value itself is used to resolve the component.

 Example configurations are shown below: